auth0/docs/articles/libraries/lock-android/v1/use-your-own-ui.md

 ::: warning
 This feature relies on a deprecated grant type.
 Clients created after June 8th 2017 won't be able to use this feature.
-We recommend using browser-based flows, as explained in [Authentication with Auth0 Hosted Login Page](/libraries/auth0-android/v2#authentication-with-auth0-hosted-login-page).
+We recommend using browser-based flows, as explained in [Authentication via Universal Login](/libraries/auth0-android#authentication-via-universal-login).
 :::

 Include the following libraries in your `build.gradle`: